PROVIDENCE, R.I. (WPRI) – Like Del’s Lemonade or the Gaspee parade, Victory Day is one of the Ocean State’s unique summertime traditions.

 1 in 10 Rhode Islanders went to war

-The editorialists’ argument fell on deaf ears in the Senate, and the upper chamber passed the measure creating Victory Day the following year.
+The editorialists’ argument fell on deaf ears at the State House, however, and the Senate passed the measure creating Victory Day the following year.
 Republican Majority Leader William Thompson said that while there “may be merit” to the economic concerns about creating another holiday, “we certainly can set aside a day to honor the men who won the greatest war in history.”

 “If ever a state was at the center of the American war effort in World War II, it was Rhode Island,” veteran political reporter Scott MacKay wrote in a 2010 essay.
 “From Westerly to Woonsocket and everywhere in between, Rhode Island was focused on winning what has become known as, in Studs Terkel’s famous words, ‘The Good War.’”